-The Innovation unit this year involved working with nine local organisations across the Events Management and Events & Leisure Marketing programmes.
+The Innovation unit this year involved working with 9 local organisations across the Events Management and Events & Leisure Marketing programmes.

 “In 10 weeks only, first year students had to understand and apply several new product development tools and processes, including PEST, SWOT, product portfolio analysis, Ansoff matrix, target market selection, idea generation and screening, creativity techniques and financial analysis”, said Dr. Miguel Moital, leader of the Event & Leisure Innovation unit.
 The teaching team, which also comprises Ms Pearl Morrison, Ms Kate Jones and Ms. Liz Gordon, agreed that once again students pitched some great new ideas underpinned in solid business cases.

 “Personally I found the experience exciting as well as challenge, allowing me to work with individuals I hadn’t before and learning my own strengths and weaknesses.
-Having a ‘real life’ business case made the process more challenging however more motivational as we had something to deliver, I loved the experience and would recommend it in the future!”
-Abigail Mackenzie (student).
+Having a ‘real life’ business case made the process more challenging however more motivational as we had something to deliver, I loved the experience and would recommend to use in the future!”
+Abigail Mackenzie (student)